mkrawiec/debian-gsd/doc/install.md

 - At least 20 GB of disk space
 - Network connectivity

+🆙 If you plan to test the install in virtual machine, make sure that UEFI support is enabled first (In VirtualBox - check _"Enable EFI (special OSes only)"_ option, in libvirt/GNOME Boxes - replace `<os>` with `<os firmware="efi">` in configuration xml file)

 ## Boot

 After booting the machine from live media, first become root user.